numba/numba/docs/source/developer/threading_implementation.rst

 Thread masking
 --------------

-In order to simplify the design, it was decided that Numba should never launch new threads beyond the threads that are launched initially with ``_launch_threads`` when the first parallel execution is run.
-Consequently, the programmatic setting of the number of threads can only be done by setting the number of threads to a number less than the total number that have already been launched.
+As part of its design, Numba never launches new threads beyond the threads that are launched initially with ``numba.npyufunc.parallel._launch_threads()`` when the first parallel execution is run.
+This is due to the way threads were already implemented in Numba prior to thread masking being implemented.
+This restriction was kept to keep the design simple, although it could be removed in the future.
+Consequently, it's possible to programmatically set the number of threads, but only to less than or equal to the total number that have already been launched.
 This is done by "masking" out unused threads, causing them to do no work.
 For example, on a 16 core machine, if the user were to call ``set_num_threads(4)``, Numba would always have 16 threads present, but 12 of them would sit idle for parallel computations.
 A further call to ``set_num_threads(16)`` would cause those same threads to do work in later computations.